aws-samples/eks-workshop/content/010_introduction/basics/concepts_objects_details_1.md

 ### [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/)

-* Implements a single instance of a pod on a worker node
+* Implements a single instance of a pod on all (or filtered subset of) worker node(s)

 ### [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
 * Details how to roll out (or roll back) across versions of your application